 Q. I have Mobile Suica installed on my Android smartphone/Japanese feature phone.
 Can I migrate my Mobile Suica information to iPhone 7?

-A. Yes but there are specific steps you need to follow to successfully migrate your information.
+A. Yes but there are specific steps you need to follow to successfully migrate your Mobile Suica account information.
 JR East has a Suica support page (Japanese only).
 If you already have a Mobile Suica account, make sure that you sign into the iPhone Suica App with the same ID then initiate the migration process in the Suica App.
 JR East has also posted a Android to iPhone 7 migration instruction video.
-Certain Mobile Suica features such as EX－IC reservations (the JR Central/JR West Shinkansen reservation system), Suica recharging via carrier billing, and Suica recharging via bank account billing do not work with Apple Pay.
+Certain Mobile Suica features such as EX－IC reservations (the JR Central/JR West Shinkansen reservation system), Suica charging via carrier billing, and Suica charging via bank account billing do not work with Apple Pay.
 JR East plans to gradually restore missing Mobile Suica features via the Suica iPhone app.

 Q: Can I get a Suica commuter pass for my bus commute?

 A: Yes, you can get a Suica commuter bus pass for Toei buses.
 Go and request one at a JR East station office where they sell commuter passes, or a Toei branch office listed here.

 Suica Apple Pay Express Transit mode allows you to use Suica without waking the device.
 The iPhone 7 or Apple Watch Series 2 device must be turned on but can be left locked with the screen off.
 For Suica transit use make sure your device has enough battery power to complete your planned transit route as Suica transit payment transaction is made at the final transit exit point.
 To conserver power you can use Suica Apple Pay with your device in Airplane Mode.